Child pipeline step options

 The script property should not be included for child pipeline steps, as it will not be executed.
 The steps in the child pipeline that is referenced by the custom property will be executed instead.

 Child pipeline steps are just a trigger to execute a separate pipeline within a pipeline.
-For instance, defining artifacts on a child pipeline step is not valid, as there are no artifacts produced from the child pipeline step; however, steps inside the child pipeline itself may produce artifacts.
+For instance, defining the image on a child pipeline step is invalid, as it is not run directly in a step environment but triggers the execution of a seperate pipeline.

 The following properties are not supported by pipeline steps and should not be included when using type: pipeline.
-With the exclusion of deployment, which is not supported in child pipelines, these properties should be used inside the child pipeline itself instead.
+The properties listed below should be used inside the child pipeline itself instead, with the exclusion of deployment, which is not supported in child pipelines,

 • stage